snielson/audience-manager.en/help/using/integration/integrating-third-party/rlsa-integration.md

    >
    >If you're working with multiple segments, get a new pixel for each segment you want to map to a [!DNL Google Ads] [!DNL destination].
 This ensures the data is applied to the appropriate remarketing list.

-1. When mapping a new segment to this [!DNL destination] in Audience Manager, define the mapping as `aam=segmentID` and replace `segmentID` with the ID of your segment.
-1. When defining a bucket in [!DNL Google Ads], create a rule that matches the mapping defined at step 6.
+1. When defining a bucket in [!DNL Google Ads], create a rule that matches the segment ID.

 A completed mapping could look similar to this: